AnshulAgrawal799/Sliding_Window-Jingle_Detection/plan.md

 1. `plan.md` (this document)
 2. Training scripts and model artifact (TensorFlow/PyTorch) that detect jingle in short windows
 3. Inference script that scans long recordings, outputs `detections.csv`, and exports short audio clips per detection
+4. **Database integration for prediction storage** - Scripts automatically save jingle detection results to MySQL database
-4. Evaluation report (precision/recall/confusion matrix) on a labeled holdout set
+5. Evaluation report (precision/recall/confusion matrix) on a labeled holdout set
-5. README with folder structure, dependency list, and usage examples
+6. README with folder structure, dependency list, and usage examples
-6. **Reference jingle** stored at `data/reference/jingle.wav` and utilities to use it:
+7. **Reference jingle** stored at `data/reference/jingle.wav` and utilities to use it:

    - `scripts/make_synthetic.py` — generates synthetic long recordings by mixing jingle into backgrounds at controlled SNRs and timestamps
    - `scripts/prefilter.py` — computes fast cross-correlation / fingerprint prefilter to produce candidate windows